PSP-1 - Capability Model and Grammar

 - Queries (each Check is OR of Queries):

-- For any retained parent Query, the child Query MUST include all parent Literals (L_child L_parent) and MAY add additional Literals.
+- The child MAY remove any subset of the parent's Queries (narrowing the OR).
+For any retained parent Query, the child Query MUST include all parent Literals (L_child L_parent) and MAY add additional Literals.

 - Literal tightening (constants only narrow):